- 1. What's the deal with UV radiation?

-Exploring the great outdoors sometimes can be addictive, and the best way to immerse in the scenery and the lively wildlife is to counter the downsides.
-Here are three steps to stay sun-safe during summer:
+Exploring the great outdoors and the seemingly endless seas can sometimes be addictive.
+The best way to appreciate the lively wildlife or the untamable salt or fresh waters is to counter the downsides.
+Here are three steps to stay sun-safe:

-Step One: What to factor in during a summer hike?
+Step One: What to factor in when preparing for an outdoor activity?

-It is difficult to escape the sun out in the wilds, so it’s a good idea to know the challenges that may lay ahead.
+It is difficult to escape the sun out in the wilds, especially on deck when sailing, so it's a good idea to know the challenges that may lay ahead.
 How exposed you are to UV rays depends on several natural factors, some of which may vary from place to the other: